 In all matters within its jurisdiction the Warden’s Court shall have power to enforce contracts, award damages, appoint receivers, grant prohibitions, injunctions, attachment orders and charging orders; to add, join, substitute, or strike out parties; to impose penalties; to cause any chattels to be restored to any person or place whence they have been improperly or unlawfully removed, or to be deposited for safe custody with any person or in any place, or to be summarily seized; to summon witnesses, award costs, and generally make such orders and give such judgments as it deems proper.

-[Section 90 amended by No. 66 of 1954 s.
+[Section 90 amended: No. 66 of 1954 s.
 28.]

 91. Interim injunction